LSU fires men's basketball coach Matt McMahon, is finalizing agreement to rehire Will Wade

 “I was hired at NC State to do a job.
 This wasn’t going to take one year,” Wade said, then motioned toward Wolfpack athletic director Boo Corrigan at the back of the news-conference room.
 “I’ve already met with our administration about next year and some of the changes that we need to make and some of the things that we need to do to put this program where it deserves long-term.”

 Exactly two weeks later, Wade was gone.
 The buyout in Wade’s six-year deal at N.C.
-State is for $5 million, but was scheduled to drop to $3 million after April 1 — barring a negotiated settlement in the interim.
+State was for $5 million, but was scheduled to drop to $3 million after April 1.
+N.C.
+State athletic director Boo Corrigan said the university agreed to lower the buyout to $4 million, preferring to let Wade leave as soon as possible so as not to delay the search for his successor.

+“As far as the resignation letter, it was an email that we received from his agent,” Corrigan said.
+“I'm disappointed in how it went down.
+I really am.”

+However, Corrigan said he did not regret hiring Wade, and credited the coach with reinvigorating the program.
+Corrigan said he intended to “commiserate” with financial supporters of the Wolfpack who are “feeling lied to,” and seek to reassure them he's going to find a coach that "wants to be at N.C.
+State for a long time.”

 Wade’s return to LSU comes four years after his firing there over allegations of money-fueled recruiting violations, which came amid a federal corruption investigation into the sport.
 Wade rebuilt his career with a two-year stint at McNeese that included 50 wins and two trips to March Madness.